ch-stark/gatekeeperblog/blog/blog.md

 4. `04_argocd.yaml`: Defines the ArgoCD configuration in the `policies` namespace.

-#Note :

-Ensure that you use the recent version of PolicyGenerator (so upgrade those lines e.g. v2.9.0 if you update RHACM)
+*Note: Ensure that you use the recent version of PolicyGenerator (so upgrade those lines e.g. v2.9.0 if you update RHACM)*

 ```
     initContainers: